-Portholme SAC Nature of potential impact Potential of the Local Plan (alone or in combination with other plans) to affect the European site Commentary on likelihood and significance Land Take by Development The Local Plan does not propose any development that will take land from Portholme, and will not result in the direct fragmentation of habitats.
-There are no allocations which directly impact on Portholme.
-Impact on protected species outside the protected sites The conservation objectives relate to species of plant within the fen.
-Due to the distance of the site from the District there will be no effect.
-The allocations s will have no significant impact on insect and birds species integral to the site, due to the distance.
-Recreational Pressure and Disturbance Increasing the dwelling stock in the district could increase demand for countryside recreation.
-However, the site is at some distance from the District.
+Table C:7 Portholme SAC Nature of potential impact Potential of the Local Plan (alone or in combination with other plans and projects) to affect the European site Commentary on likelihood and significance Land Take by Development The SAC is located outside the district.
+The Local Plan does not propose any development that will take land from Portholme, and will not result in the direct fragmentation of habitats.
+No effects pathway from the Local Plan.
+No effects pathway from the Local Plan.
+There are no allocations which directly impact on Portholme SAC.
+No likely effects.
+No in combination assessment required.
+Impact on protected species outside the protected sites The SAC has no qualifying species.
+The conservation objectives relate to lowland hay meadows within the site.
+This and the distance of the site from the District means there will be no effect.
+N/A. No in combination assessment required.
+Recreational Pressure and Disturbance .Increasing the dwelling stock in the district could increase demand for countryside recreation.
+However, the site is at some distance from the District in Huntingdonshire district, near Godmanchester.
 There are other countryside access opportunities, existing or proposed, available in more accessible locations to the major centres of population.
 This includes the Fen Drayton Lakes near Northstowe.
 New strategic open spaces are already planned, and the Green Infrastructure Strategy (2011) proposes new countryside recreation opportunities, to support growth in the area.
-It is not considered that the level of public use of Portholme will increase greatly as a result of the Allocations.
-Also, the impact of public access is not listed in the vulnerabilities relating to the site.
-Policies relating to new major settlements proposed in the Local Plan require the provision of open space which should include publically accessible natural green space for recreation.
+Development in Huntingdonshire could lead to increased demand for recreation.
+This could have impacts on Portholme SAC.
+The Huntingdonshire Local Plan contains policies which require the creation of several large new areas of accessible greenspace across the district to offset recreational impacts on Portholme SAC.
+It is not considered that the level of public use of Portholme will increase greatly as a result of the allocations in the Local Plan.
+Also, the impact of public access is not listed in the vulnerabilities relating to the site and therefore the site's integrity is not likely to be undermined.
+Policies relating to new major settlements proposed in the Local Plan require the provision of open space which will also include publically accessible natural green space for recreation.
+For the same reasons it is not considered that the plan in combination with other plans and projects will have likely significant effects.
 Water Quantity and Quality Development could theoretically have an impact on water quantity, through run off from the sites, or water use.
-It could also have an impact on water quality, through additional waste products produced.
+It could also have an impact on water quality, through additional waste products There is no effects pathway with regards water quality effects.
 The hay meadows are located up stream on the River Ouse catchment.
-Policies are included in the Local Plan to ensure that developments protect water quality, and ensure that the appropriate waste water infrastructure is confirmed as being available prior to development being given consent.
-Policies also require that appropriate pollution control measures are included on sites.
-Development at all the proposed new communities must exceed the Building Regulations and meet Code for Sustainable Homes Level 4.
-This will ensure that stringent water efficiency measures are implemented as an integral part of development.
-Policy NH/4 Biodiversity seeks to protect designated sites.
-Changes in Pollution Levels The level of development proposed by the Local Plan could result in increased levels of atmospheric pollution, through the emissions created by development, or from the car journeys generated.
-The Local Plan proposes general policy requirements that development does not harm the identified European Sites and requires development to address air quality.
-Whilst the actual impact of the Local Plan allocations on air quality is difficult to quantify, the location of the site is not in close proximity to the site allocations.
-The development strategy in Policy S/6 seeks to promote sustainable patterns of growth by locating development close to services and facilities which reduces the need to travel.
+No water quality effects from the produced.